maelfabien/maelfabien.github.io/_posts/2019-1-17-Scala_Cassandra.md

     )
 ```

-The country of the event as well as the day of the event are in the Export table.
+The country of the event, as well as the day of the event, are in the Export table.
 Instead of selecting all columns (more than 50), we'll focus on some specific ones :

 ```scala
 val events_1 = exportDF.withColumn("_tmp", $"value").select(